-Summer has arrived, and with it, renewed questions about modesty in to the inbox.
-So, Pastor John, can you speak into the issue of modesty regarding clothing at the pool — especially bikinis.
-And speak to pastors and leaders.
+Summer has arrived, and with it, renewed questions about modesty in the inbox.
+So, Pastor John, can you speak into the issue of modesty regarding clothing at the pool — especially bikinis?
+Speak to pastors and leaders.
 Should they take time to directly address the topic?
-And if so, how would you counsel such a brave pastor best step through that minefield?
+If so, how would you counsel such a brave pastor to best step through that minefield?

-Here is the most important thing to say.
-It is impossible to come into a church or a youth ministry or a school, say, a Christian school that is permeated with immodesty and fix it with rules about modesty.
-There is a place for rules, guidelines in families, in schools, in youth ministries, in churches.
-But if you try to turn that thing around, that institution, whatever, if you try to turn that around by starting with the rules or the guidelines, it will not accomplish a Christ-exalting, gospel-rooted, Spirit-empowered, faith-sustained, Bible-informed, joyful, free culture of modesty.
-It won’t.
-And yet that is the goal.
+The most important thing to say is this: It is impossible to come into a church, youth ministry, or school — say, a Christian school that is permeated with immodesty — and fix it with rules about modesty.
+Rules have a place.
+Guidelines have a place in families, schools, youth ministries, and churches.
+But if you try to turn that institution around by starting with the rules, you will not accomplish a Christ-exalting, gospel-rooted, Spirit-empowered, faith-sustained, Bible-informed, joyful, free culture of modesty.
+You won’t.
+Yet that is the goal.

 “Cultivate the joyful sense that modesty is beautiful.”

-3) Cultivate the joyful sense that modesty is beautiful.
+Cultivate the joyful sense that modesty is beautiful.
 Renounce any mindset that modest means frumpy.
-From my own experience — I am just testifying as a man now who has been a teenager and a 20-year-old and a 30-year-old and a 40-year-old and a 50-year-old and a 60-year old — I can testify without any doubt that at every age of my life, my masculine life, my hungry life: Sexy dressing of women is less attractive than modest beauty.
+From my own experience — I am testifying as a man now who has been a teenager, a 20-year-old, a 30-year-old, a 40-year-old, a 50-year-old, and a 60-year old — I can testify without any doubt that at every age of my life, my masculine life, women’s sexy dressing is less attractive than modest beauty.
 Of course, it makes the eyes turn.
-It makes the eyes turn, but there is a world of difference between making men’s eyes turn with sexy dressing and being attractive as a beautiful or a handsome person.
+It makes the eyes turn, but there is a world of difference between making men’s eyes turn with sexy dressing and being attractive as a beautiful or handsome person.